DwinandaAS/application/README.md

 # application
-Create an application using Loopback 4
+Create an API CRUD simple application library using Loopback 4